majorimi/blazor-components/.github/docs/Loading.md

 In this case when `LoadingPage` component got initialized it will show the overlay `<div>` with your specified `LoadingContent`.
 Component will call your `async` event handler and use `await` to wait for method execution.
-When your code run overlay will be hidden.
+When your code run overlay will be removed from DOM.

 All your code runs in Try/Finally block so you should not worry about 'infinity' loading state.